maple-labs/maple-docs/technical-resources/security/security.md

 # Audits

 ## December 2022 Release
-Maple Finance V2 went through 3 audits during its development for the December 2022 release, details of which you can find below.
+The Maple protocol contracts went through 3 audits during its development for the December 2022 release, details of which you can find below.
 All relevant issues identified by auditors were addressed prior to the launch of V2.

 | Auditor | Report Link |
 |---|---|